 - Which one?

-They drove by the house where my boss lives.
+- They drove by the house where he lives.
 (Which one?)

-This necklace, which is one my favorites, will look great with that dress.
+- This necklace, which is one of my favorites, will look great with that dress.
 (What kind?)

-You'll notice that all these adjective phrases start with the same few words.
-These fall into one of two groups: relative pronouns and relative adjectives.
-Looking for these words in sentences can help you locate adjective clauses.
+You'll notice that all these phrases start with the same few words.
+These fall into one of two groups: relative pronoun and relative adjective.
+Looking for these words in sentences can help you locate the needed clauses.

 Punctuating adjective clauses

-You may also have noticed that in some of the examples above the adjective clause is set off by commas.
-How can you tell if a clause needs to be punctuated or if can be left alone?
+You may also have noticed that in some examples above the adjective clause is set off by commas.
+How can you tell if it needs to be punctuated or if it can be left alone?
 The key is to look at what role the clause plays in the sentence.
 If it's necessary - that is, if the sentence doesn't make sense without it - then you don't need to use commas.
-If we remove the adjective clause from the first example above, then we lose a necessary piece of information that changes the meaning of the sentence:
+By removing the adjective clause from the first example above, we lose a necessary piece of information that changes the meaning of the sentence: